wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= TODO 3.4.8 =
+- Added a new utility function to write array content to the debug log file.

 = 3.4.7 =
 - There is a new feature for applying partial or section protection to posts and pages.
 This feature is available via a free addon.
 - Removed bundled jquery.tools18.min.js, switched to built-in WP jQuery UI.